 Summary: Confused about erasing or formatting your memory card?
 Learn the difference between erasing and formatting and analyze both the options to delete the files.

 Given that, this blog is an in-depth discussion explaining when users should erase or format the memory card.
-Further, the blog also states how to use a photo recovery software to retrieve deleted or lost photos from the memory card.
+Further, the blog also states how to use photo recovery software to retrieve deleted or lost photos from the memory card.

 Which way to go?

-Figure 1.1 illustrates to choose which option
+Figure 1.1 illustrates which option to choose.

 Erasing the memory card: